jaredpalmer/formik/README.md

 ));
 ```

 I suggest using the first method, as it makes it clear what Formik is doing.
-It also let's you configure Formik above your component, so when you read your form's code, you know where those props are coming from.
+It also lets you configure Formik above your component, so when you read your form's code, you know where those props are coming from.
 It also makes testing much easier.

 ### Accessing React Component Lifecycle Functions